UtrechtUniversity/DrRods/docs/index.md

 ## find\_orphans
-This program performs two functions, much similar to, yet tyupically faster than, the icommand "iscan":
+This program performs two functions, much similar to, yet typically faster than, the icommand "iscan":

 - It locates _orphan data files_, files that are located in the resource vault yet not registered in the ICAT database.